benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/media/uapi/dvb/fe_property_parameters.rst

 DTV_DELIVERY_SYSTEM
 ===================

-Specifies the type of Delivery system.
+Specifies the type of the delivery system.

 The acceptable values are defined by :c:type:`fe_delivery_system`.